-- Full offshore foul weather gear including jacket, trousers, boots and under garments (that you would typically wear offshore) NO cotton - Your tether and the personal knife you carry with you when sailing.
-Also any other personal survival equipment you take when sailing offshore.

-- Inflatable lifejacket 150N buoyancy.
+- Full offshore foul weather gear including jacket, trousers, boots and under garments (that you would typically wear offshore) - Your tether and the personal knife you carry with you when sailing.
+Also any other personal survival equipment you take when sailing offshore. - Inflatable lifejacket 150N buoyancy.
 If you are flying in please click here for instructions on getting your lifejacket on the plane.
-If you have one with a HAMMAR unit please consider borrowing a jacket from a friend as these are expensive to replace. - Towels to dry off and a spare set of clothes for after the in water training section - Lunch and drinks (depending on how the schedule works out we might have a working lunch.
-You can purchase lunch from Woodlands market in Tiburon in the morning and bring packed lunch with you.
-We don't have time for people to go and purchase lunches) - Documents in the above list as pdf - Credit card for use at the club if you are not a member - Your camera if you wish to record your fun experiences - Pad of paper and pen for taking notes - Any out of date red handheld flares only and fire extinguishers you might have if you are not flying in for the course. - · Cotton clothing (long trousers) to wear for the fire extinguisher training with closed toe shoes
+If you have one with a HAMMAR unit please consider borrowing a jacket from a friend as these are expensive to replace. - Towels to dry off and a spare set of clothes for after the in water training section.. - Lunch and drinks (depending on how the schedule works out we might have a working lunch.
+We don't have time for people to go and purchase lunches). - Documents in the above list as pdf or printed out if you wish. - Credit card for use at the club if you are not a member. - Your camera if you wish to record your fun experiences. - Pad of paper and pen for taking notes. - Any out of date flares you might have if you are not flying in for the course. - Cotton clothing (long trousers) to wear for the fire extinguisher training with closed toe shoes.